 For purposes of this policy, "personal information" means any information concerning a person that, because of name, number, symbol, mark, or other identifier, can be used to identify that person.

-Information Collected Automatically When You Visit This Web Site
+Information Collected Automatically When You Visit this Website

-When you visit this Web site, HESC automatically collects and stores the following non-personal information about your visit:
+HESC automatically collects and stores the following non-personal information about your visit:

 - The type of browser and operating system you used;